Germany Travel Guide

 1. Get lost in Berlin

-Germany’s hip capital has world-class museums, a long history, funky neighborhoods, incredible amounts of street art, and some of the best nightlife in Europe.
-Berlin is electric (and one of the cheapest European capitals).
-I especially love the East Side Gallery, Treptower Park, the Thai food market, world class art museums, and incredible amount of Turkish food.
+Germany’s hip capital has world-class museums, tons of historic sites, funky artistic neighborhoods, incredible amounts of street art, and some of the best nightlife in Europe.
+Berlin is electric, arty, and cool.
+I especially love the East Side Gallery, Treptower Park, the Thai food market, world-class art museums, and the incredible amount of Turkish food here.
 Berlin is a really amazing city that has grown on me with every visit.
 Check out my detailed guide to find out what to do here.

 2. See Munich

-Berlin’s quiet, upscale cousin, Munich is a city steeped in history, lively beer halls, incredible food, lush parks, and a royal palace.
-I think Berlin is a little bit more hip but Munich is a really great place to go for nature and art.
-Plus, there are a lot of historic Bavarian towns (like to Fussen) nearby that make for easy day trips.
+Berlin’s quiet, upscale cousin, Munich is a city also steeped in history that is filled with lively beer halls, lush parks, stately buildings, and a beautiful royal palace.
+The city is host to a beautiful historic city center, hearty German food, and something for everyone.
+There is also Munich’s famous clock, a detailed history museum, and the famous English Garden.
+While I think Berlin is a little bit more “hip”, Munich is a really great place to go for nature and art.
+Plus, there are a lot of historic Bavarian towns (like Fussen) nearby that make for easy day trips.

 3. Party at Oktoberfest

 Held annually in September and October, the world’s largest beer festival is filled with huge steins and giant pretzels.
 I went there for 5 days and had the time of my life.
-Buy some lederhosen, raise a glass, and sing some German beer songs.
+Buy some Lederhosen, raise a glass, and sing some German beer songs.
 Just make sure to plan your trip well in advance as things sell out fast!
-It is truly an incredible experience and a href=”https://www.nomadicmatt.com/travel-blogs/how-to-survive-oktoberfest/” target=”_blank” rel=”noreferrer noopener”>my post on attending can help you plan your trip.
+It is truly an incredible experience and my post on attending can help you plan your trip.

 4. Explore the Romantic Road

 A string of historic cities in Bavaria, the “Romantic Road” is the name for the route through majestic Bavarian towns and their surrounding snow-capped mountains.
-The route stretches from Würzburg in the north to Fussen in the south and encompasses dozens of Medieval towns.
-While there are a ton of tour options for short trips, the route really takes days to see.
-If you were doing the whole route, you’d need about 10 days as some of the towns are really small so you can see them in half a day.
-You can go everywhere by train but a car will make life a lot easier and reduce the train connections you’ll need to take.
+The route stretches from Würzburg in the north to Fussen in the south and encompasses dozens of Medieval towns, castles, and parks.
+While there are a ton of tour options for short trips (especially from Munich), I would recommend spending at least a few days exploring the towns and staying over in them.
+(You can go everywhere by train but a car will make life a lot easier and reduce the train connections you’ll need to take as some of the smaller towns require many connections.)

 5. Hike the Black Forest